jblindsay/whitebox-tools/readme.txt

   z_factor conversion value for each row in the raster, rather than using a single value based on the raster mid-point latitude.
 This should help improve the accuracy of these shape indices on large-extent rasters in geographic coordinate systems.
-- Fixed several bugs in the isobasins tool.
+- Fixed several bugs in the isobasins and D8 flow accumulation tool.
 - The NewRasterFromBase tool now accepts a vector base file (and grid cell size) as well as a raster.
 - The WhiteboxTools user manual has had a refresh and is now hosted at: https://www.whiteboxgeo.com/manual/wbt_book/intro.html